sverdejot/homelab/README.md

 ## TLS

-SSL is managed using a self-signed certificate issued from `cert-manager`, using a CA generated on the fly.
-To proceed with this:
+SSL is managed using a self-signed certificate issued from `cert-manager`, using a custom CA:

 1. Generate your own custom CA: